Warning

 Raises:

-ValueError – if function communicator mismatches the ensemble spatial communicator.
+ValueError – If the Function communicator mismatches the ensemble.comm.

-Send a function fsend and receive a function frecv over ensemble_comm to another ensemble rank.
+Send (non-blocking) a Function fsend and receive a Function frecv over ensemble_comm to/from other ensemble_rank.

 Parameters: